feuilledev/feuille-cli/README.md

 # FeuilleDev's CLI

-> 🌿 Command Line tool for creating Feuille based project.
+> 🌿 Command Line tool for creating PaxoApp and Uploading it

 ## Features